boaworm/homebridge-tesla-gateway/README.md

 3) 30 minute token refresh (hardcoded for now)
 4) Reuse of token

+Currently, the following is hardcoded into the plugin:

+process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0";

+It is needed as the Gateway has a self-signed SSL Certificate.
+I tried setting it in runtime, but it was too late.
+I also tried to rely on the default strictSSL = false option in the config, but it does not work.
+Future versons could correct this.

 Future enhancements could be:
 1) More and improved error handling.
 If the token gets invalidated, the plugins will fail for the next 30-sh minutes.
 2) More sensor readings